Here’s how much is being spent in the battle for a cut of Washington’s sports-gaming industry

 The Swinomish, Nisqually and Port Gamble S’Klallam tribes paid $205,262 combined to Davor Gjurasic, one of the 17 tribal lobbyists that registered online opposition to SB 5212 through the legislative portal.
 Other lobbyists opposing it include Ehren Flygare, whose Advocates Inc. firm was paid $168,000 by the Puyallup tribe and Dylan Doty, whose Doty & Associates firm received $110,850 from the Muckleshoot tribe.

-And though lobbyist Dawn Vyvyan didn’t weigh in on SB 5212, she was paid $212,940 combined last year by the Puyallup, Sauk-Suiattle and Yakama tribes.
+And though lobbyist Dawn Vyvyan didn’t sign in to the online SB 5212 legislative portal, she was paid $212,940 combined last year by the Puyallup, Sauk-Suiattle and Yakama tribes.

 Christophersen invoked her marijuana-industry experience at the Senate hearing, rebutting claims that Maverick overstated the $50 million it says sports gaming in card rooms could generate.
 A state fiscal note estimates only $3.4 million in annual state sales tax the first three years and $5.1 million a year by 2027.